Suzanne Reichenberg: Personal life

-There is speculation that Reichenberg was the model for the portrait painted by Edouard Manet, Woman in a striped dress, a paintingwhich represents a type of woman, the fashionable Parisian bourgeois, with a Japanese hand fan.
+There is speculation that Reichenberg was the model for the portrait painted by Édouard Manet, Woman in a striped dress, a painting which represents a type of woman, the fashionable Parisian bourgeois, with a Japanese hand fan.

 The dish, Crêpes Suzette, may have been named in honour of Reichenberg, who worked professionally under the name "Suzette".
 The recipe was created by Auguste Escoffier, who was the chef at the Hôtel Ritz Paris before heading the kitchens at the Savoy Hotel in London.
 It was there that he served the Prince of Wales, the future King of England Edward VII, crepes cooked with curaçao.
 The Prince suggested naming the dish after Suzanne Reichenberg, the young woman who accompanied him for dessert.

 In 1883, Reichenberg had a holiday home, Villa Reichenberg, built in Saint-Raphaël, Var, later named Villa Marie, by the architect Pierre Aublé.

 She married Napoléon-Pierre-Mathieu, Baron de Bourgoing (1857–1916) on 12 October 1900, in the 17th arrondissement of Paris.

 Death and legacy

-Suzanne Reichenberg died in the 17th arrondissement of Paris, on March 9, 1924.
+Suzanne Reichenberg died in the 17th arrondissement of Paris, on 9 March 1924.
 She is buried in the Montmartre Cemetery (9th division), with her parents, her daughter, Fernande-Madeleine Reichenberg, wife of Pierre-Robert Pitet, and her grandson Jacques Pitet.

 Arsène Alexandre was her biographer with Suzanne Reichenberg: les ingénues au théâtre (1898).